DanSPGSoftware/llm-file-optimiser/README.md

 1. **Review Accuracy**: Always check the accuracy validation results
 2. **Use Comparison**: For important documents, view the full comparison
+3. **Verify After Batch Processing**: Use **verify mode** (`npm run verify`) to audit all optimized files
+   - Automatically checks accuracy of all optimized files
+   - **Use guided re-optimization** for files that fail - it learns from the errors
+   - Re-verifies automatically after each fix attempt
+   - Perfect for quality assurance before delivery
-3. **Custom Prompts**: If default optimization doesn't fit your needs, use custom prompts
+4. **Custom Prompts**: If default optimization doesn't fit your needs, use custom prompts
-4. **Split Large Docs**: Take advantage of topic splitting for better Copilot Studio retrieval
+5. **Split Large Docs**: Take advantage of topic splitting for better Copilot Studio retrieval
    - Use **split mode** (`npm run split`) for batch splitting multiple documents
    - Faster processing with parallel topic optimization (configurable batch size)
-5. **Consistent Naming**: Keep original filenames consistent for easier tracking
+6. **Consistent Naming**: Keep original filenames consistent for easier tracking
-6. **Process in Batches**: Don't try to do all 30 files at once - do 5-10, take a break, resume later
+7. **Process in Batches**: Don't try to do all 30 files at once - do 5-10, take a break, resume later
-7. **Progress is Saved**: Don't worry about losing progress - every file is tracked automatically
+8. **Progress is Saved**: Don't worry about losing progress - every file is tracked automatically
-8. **Performance Tuning**: Adjust `CONCURRENT_TOPIC_OPTIMIZATIONS` based on your Claude API tier
+9. **Performance Tuning**: Adjust `CONCURRENT_TOPIC_OPTIMIZATIONS` based on your Claude API tier
    - Free tier: Keep at 3
    - Build tier: Increase to 5-10 for faster splitting
    - Scale tier: Set to 10+ for maximum speed